What is a Podcast?

 Podcasts are becoming a popular way to make recorded presentations available to students to review course materials.
 Students can download recorded material on mobile devices like an iPod or mp3 player and may listen to them in their free time.
 This is especially useful to ESL students who can replay the review material from their course.
 Listen to these testimonials from students in an Anatomy and Physiology I course taught by Prof. Judith Fitzpatrick or Prof. Richard Kuiters from the Criminal Justice department on using podcasts in his course.

 What are some of the legal issues for recording a guest speaker?

-In case you record your students or guest speaker in a classroom you must get a release form signed from them.
+In case you record your students or guest speaker in a classroom you must get a Podcasting Release Form signed from them.
 If you record verbatim from your textbook get permission from the publisher.
 Use material you have copyright or explicit permission to use in class.

 How can I get started with creating Podcasts?

 At the beginning of every semester CIT invites applications from interested faculty to participate in the pilot project.
 If you are interested in being part of this project complete the application form and return it to Amarjit Kaur, Room C335 by the due date.

 Center for Innovation in Teaching and Learning